top of page

 My Role

-Partnered with other 2 segment designers within MSN space, I started the design process on Premier League soccer sport as pioneer and have successfully helped shape the north star direction of new sports experience on MSN.
+I partnered with two segment designers within MSN space, leading the design process for Premier League soccer as a pioneer project, successfully shaping the North Star direction for the sports experience on MSN.

 Teams